 - 3/4 cup sugar

-- 1/4 cup pineapple juice from the canned pineapple chunks
+- 1/4 cup pineapple juice, from the soaking syrup of pineapple chunks

 - 1/4 cup all-purpose flour

 - 1/4 stick unsalted butter (28 grams) cut into small cubes

 - Preheat oven to 350 F. Line a 9x5 inch loaf pan with parchment paper.
 Whisk together all the dry ingredients in a mixing bowl: Flour, baking powder, baking soda, sugar, and salt.